-We estimate that completion of a new Flora of the Pacific Northwest manuscript will require three to five years, with a possible completion date of Fall 2016.
-We have already begun developing workflows, digitizing content from the 1973 Flora, and writing updated treatments and keys.
+We estimate that completion of a revised Flora of the Pacific Northwest manuscript will require three to five years, with a possible completion date of Fall 2016.

 Total project costs are estimated at $300,000.
 All of this funding must be raised from external sources.
 Project expenses include staff positions devoted to revising keys, acquisition of illustrations, and publishing costs.

 You can support the flora by making a donation or volunteering your time.